 Offer Free Shipping and In-Store Pickup

 Opposite to showrooming is “webrooming.”
 Consumers research a product online before purchasing it in-store for a lower price.
 Consumers are looking for the best deal, so expensive shipping costs can be a dealbreaker.
-But there’s an easy solution.
+But there’s an easy eCommerce solution.
 You can offer free in-store pickup to keep them from abandoning their cart in favor of a competitor.

 Integrate Your Inventory Management

 Integrating your inventory management completely streamlines operations between your brick-and-mortar and online stores.
 Integrated eCommerce merchant services and payment solutions have unique capabilities for reporting on inventory.
 They can also automate your reordering so you don’t run out of a popular product.

 Integrated inventory management provides peace of mind and efficiency between your two stores.
 You can easily and consistently anticipate costs and cash flow for both of your stores.
 And by using an integrated platform with eCommerce capabilities, you can also view your sales trends from a single dashboard for your convenience.

 Analyze Foot Traffic and Website Traffic for Better Sales

 You can combine Google Analytics and your merchant platform to execute effective eCommerce sales and online promotions.
 Some merchant services platforms will offer hourly sales data.
 This allows you to study the foot traffic based on sales volume to determine what day is ideal for promotions.